OscarRobertRodriguez/exercisesModernDeveloper/_posts/2016-09-04-your-equality-comparisons.md

 '3' == 3 // returns true reason to avoid this operator
 ```

+## Strict equal to

-`===`(strict equal operator) on the other hand compares not only the value but the data type also which prevents the mishaps that `==` has.
+`===` on the other hand compares not only the value but the data type also which prevents the mishaps that `==` has.
 Conversion doesn't take place, a 3 stays a number and so on.
 Use this operator 99% of the time in your code.

 ```javascript
 "3" === 3 // returns false  because although same value not the same data type